Tlarot/analytics-projects-ts/README.md

 3) NDA

 For the same reasons, some cases are published partially, and the data for them is not publically available.

+In the majority of cases, there is a .html output file created in the folder.
+It is done for the ease of checking the code: each .html contains code chunks included as well as ouput, so there is no need to install RStudio.